faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

     )
     ```

-8. The  modified code should look like as shown below:
+8. The  modified code should look as shown below:

     **C#**